Thomas Christianson

 About

 Thomas Christianson is a scholar working on Molecular Biology, Clinical Biochemistry and Genetics.
 According to data from OpenAlex, Thomas Christianson has authored 14 papers receiving a total of 2.4k indexed citations (citations by other indexed papers that have themselves been cited), including 14 papers in Molecular Biology, 1 paper in Clinical Biochemistry and 1 paper in Genetics.
-Recurrent topics in Thomas Christianson's work include RNA and protein synthesis mechanisms (12 papers), Mitochondrial Function and Pathology (9 papers) and RNA Research and Splicing (6 papers).
-Thomas Christianson is often cited by papers focused on RNA and protein synthesis mechanisms (12 papers), Mitochondrial Function and Pathology (9 papers) and RNA Research and Splicing (6 papers).
+Recurrent topics in Thomas Christianson's work include RNA and protein synthesis mechanisms (12 papers), Mitochondrial Function and Pathology (9 papers) and RNA modifications and cancer (6 papers).
+Thomas Christianson is often cited by papers focused on RNA and protein synthesis mechanisms (12 papers), Mitochondrial Function and Pathology (9 papers) and RNA modifications and cancer (6 papers).
 Thomas Christianson collaborates with scholars based in United States, Netherlands and France.
 Thomas Christianson's co-authors include Michael Dante, Philip Hieter, Robert Sikorski, James H. Shero, Murray Rabinowitz, David A. Clayton, David Levens, Julio Montoya, Giuseppe Attardi and John C. Edwards and has published in prestigious journals such as Proceedings of the National Academy of Sciences, Nucleic Acids Research and Journal of Biological Chemistry.

 In The Last Decade